 The Media and Hollywood aren’t the only sectors that regularly promote the gaming culture.
 Colleges, musicians, athletes and even book authors have embraced the gaming industry—boosting its reputation and elevating its image even higher.

 CBS News reports more than a dozen colleges in the US have eSports programs.
 Some also offer eSports degrees that train teenagers how to play different video games professionally.
 Besides gaming, colleges like the University of Staffordshire also teach the youngsters the marketing and managerial aspects of eSports.

 Celebrities and athletes also love the $1.1 billion industry.
 From Hip hop artists to rock stars, soccer players to NBA stars; lots of famous people have varying interests in gaming.
 Drake and Post Malone, for example, appear on the streams of well-known streamers frequently.
 On the other end, soccer star Antoine Griezmann and NBA player Steph Curry also share their love for different eSports players on social media often.

 The current generation of young parents is the first of its kind to have grown up playing video games.
 Due to that, they tend to pass down their love and passion for the industry to their kids.
 A case in point is research in the UK that shows about 75% of parents regularly play video games with their kids.

 As more millennials become parents, the trend of parent/child gamers will continue to balloon.
 Game developers will also create games that can bring together parents and their kids.
 And considering the modern home is full of smart devices, the future will be one where families with play and compete together.

 It’s official.
 Gaming is a mainstream culture projected to continue impacting the lives of billions of people.
-Surprisingly, the industry was considered a past time for teenagers and unemployed adults just over two decades ago.
+Surprisingly, the industry was considered a pastime for teenagers and unemployed adults just over two decades ago.

 Nonetheless, it’s a mushrooming sector fueled by multiple crossovers with the casino industry; the media, Hollywood, colleges, and sports businesses.